 Unassigned include the residual amounts that have not been restricted, committed, or assigned to specific purposes.
-In other funds, the unassigned classification is used only to report a deficit balance resulting from overspending for specific purposes for which amounts had been restricted, committed, or assigned.
 The unassigned fund balance classification includes the below reserves:

 An operating reserve equal to two to six months (17-50%) of annual operating fund revenues.
 These funds are set aside to address risks facing the District related to revenue stability and expenditure volatility, including such items as economic downturns, limitations on increases to the District's benefit assessments, insurance and claims experience, and future operating needs.
-As of June 30, 2022, the balance in this reserve is \$2,600,000.
+As of June 30, 2023, the balance in this reserve is \$2,950,000.

 Vehicle and equipment replacement reserves for future vehicle and equipment replacements and improvements.
 This reserve will be maintained at the estimated amount of resources needed to replace assets for the next five years.
 Additional resources may be maintained such that the total reserves equal the amount of accumulated depreciation of assets, based on estimated replacement costs.
-As of June 30, 2022, the balance in the vehicle and equipment replacement reserves was \$583,274 and \$828,726, respectively.
+As of June 30, 2023, the balance in the vehicle and equipment replacement reserves was \$613,344 and \$840,979, respectively.